All You Need to Know

 How long will it take you to repair my shoes?

-The lead time for resoles/repair depends on the demand and how many coffee-breaks we take.
+The lead time for resoles/repair depends on the resole load and whether the stars align.
 We will constantly update the estimated lead time on our website (Updates).

 When to resole?

 Resoling extends the effective lifespan of the climbing shoe by providing a new layer of sole rubber.
 The following images show the four different states in which a climbing shoes could be resoled.